The best sales to shop today: Athleta, Jabra, wearable blankets and more

 Wearable Blankets (starting at $23.99; amazon.com)

 What’s better than a cozy blanket on a cold winter day?
-A cozy blanket that you can wear.
+A cozy blanket you can wear.
 For one day only at Amazon, a range of wearable blankets are on sale, including a few heated varieties with battery packs.
 These blankets are really just oversized sweatshirts, featuring a front pocket to hold your phone and a hood to keep your head warm.
-And in a pattern sure to suit your personal style, it’s poised to become your most-used work-from-home apparel item.
+And in a pattern sure to suit your personal style, it’s poised to become your most used work-from-home apparel item.

 More deals to shop